1. Previous: Chapter 1

 val circumference = 2 * pi * radius

-That code calculates the circumference of a circle that has a radius of 5.2.
+The code above calculates the circumference of a circle that has a radius of 5.2.
 But of course, not all circles have a radius of 5.2!
 What happens if we also want to determine the circumference of a circle that has a radius of 6.7?
 Or 10.0?

 Well, we could just write out the equation multiple times.